DveloperY0115/DveloperY0115.github.io-arxiv/_posts/2021-06-27-Stable_View_Synthesis.md

 **The goal is to render a plausible, realistic image** $\mathcal{O}$ that would've seen from a new viewpoint specified by transform $(\textbf{R}_t, \textbf{t}_t)$ and camera intrinsic $\textbf{K}_t$.

 At the core is a 3D geometric scaffold.
-In order to build it, various methods like standard SfM (Structure from Motion), MVS (Multi-View Stereo), and surface reconstructio are used.
+In order to build it, various methods like standard SfM (Structure from Motion), MVS (Multi-View Stereo), and surface reconstruction are used.

 First, SfM is ran to extract camera instrinsics $$\{ \textbf{K}_n \}_{n=1}^{N}$$ as well as camera poses such as rotation matrices $$\{ \textbf{R}_n \}_{n=1}^{N}$$ and translation vectors $$\{ \textbf{t}_n \}_{n=1}^{N}$$ from the input images.